smithblack-0/WorkflowForge/TECHNICAL_STATUS.md

 * Rebuilt tooling frontend system to request tool usage by name, not by passing callbacks directly.
 * Rebuilt system to include this information in config.

+## Milestones/Brag list

+- All ZCP nodes complete with integration testing 6-21-2025.
+-